Aneksuz/blogoo/README.md

 ## Blogoo

-This is a small blogsite that uses markdown files to keep track of and add blogposts.
+This is a small blog that uses markdown files to keep track of and add blogposts.
 Used for practice and might add more advanced funtionality later on once I am more comfortable with Next.js

 ### Markdown formatting